rjfarmer/pyMesa/README.md

 Bug reports, if mesa versions don't work, or new examples are welcome as either pull requests or issues on the github tracker.

+## Citating

 People who use pyMESA in papers should cite this using the zenodo link for the version they used.
-If you use pyMesa in a project yet me know and i can help advertise here (also useful for me to help with funding requests).
+If you use pyMesa in a project (resaech or teaching), let me know and i can help advertise here (also useful for me to help with funding requests).
+Current versions citation is in the CITATION file.

 ## Known Projects using pyMesa